kaisermann/visc/README.md

 ````
 var selector = ".element";

-// Creates a new ViSController
+// Creates a new visc
 var visc = new Visc();

 // Binds the scroll and resize events with a callback
 // attached to the elements queried by the selector.
 visc.bind(selector, function(states) {});

-// Unbind all ViSC events related to the selector
+// Unbind all visc events related to the selector
 visc.unbind();

 // Gets the visibility state of a selector without
 // binding scroll and resize events.
 var states = Visc.getState(selector);
 ````